jwwun/SnoozeFuseCursor/Documentation.md

 - **Audio Interruption Recovery**: Added proper handling of audio interruptions to resume alarm sounds after phone calls
 - **Cross-Device Compatibility**: Ensured alarm sounds work reliably across different iOS devices and versions

+### Race Condition Fixes
+- **Timer/Navigation Race Condition**: Fixed a race condition where sliding back from NapScreen at exactly the moment when the timer expires would cause unexpected behavior (transition to Settings while alarm plays)
+- **Improved State Handling**: Added guard conditions to check timer state before triggering transitions
+- **Timing Threshold Detection**: Added code that detects when timer is about to expire (< 0.5 seconds) and handles the transition appropriately
+- **Comprehensive Cleanup**: Enhanced the resource cleanup when screens are dismissed:
+  - All notification observers are properly removed
+  - Timers are always stopped when screens are dismissed
+  - Alarms are properly canceled to prevent lingering sounds
+  - Pending notifications are canceled to prevent unwanted alerts
+- **User Experience Improvement**: The app now consistently shows the correct screen based on timer state

 ## Build and Run Instructions

 1. Open the project in Xcode